 A comprehensive response across human and animal health sectors is underway in Victoria and to implement control measures.
 Examples of this response include; vaccinating those at risk, surveillance of animals for JE virus, public health information, and mosquito testing and control activities.

 The Beat the Bite website on the Better Health Channel provides information about mosquito borne diseases and mosquito bite prevention for the general public.
-Please share this link in all messages to the community.
 Find out more by clicking here.

 For more information, including the Victorian Department of Health's latest response to the virus, click here